rdz-oss/BattyBirdNET-Analyzer/README.md

 There are 1700 samples at 256kHz summing up to (compressed) 5.5 GB, uncompressed about 8.6 GB.

 ## Classifiers
 The classifiers are used together with BirdNET to identify the bats.
 The audio file you provide is resampled to 256 kHz and presented to BirdNET in a sequences of 0.5625 seconds.
 It can hence pick up frequencies of up to 256kHz/2  = 128kHz.
 The system can also be run at higher frequencies (see methods).
 Essentially, BirdNET believes that a bird made these half second bat sounds in three seconds.
 It generates a representation of the audio signal (embedding) which is then taken by the classifiers listed below to identify the bat.
 The classifier 'knows' that this is a bat and not a bird as BirdNET would believe.
 The classifiers are trained with cricket and environmental noise.
 This reduces their precision, but makes them more robust against environmental noises.

+As they are in development, not all regions will be available at all times.
+The 144kHz classifiers can be activated in bat_ident.py using the argument --kHz 144 .

 | Classifier       |  Range      |     Training set size    | Validation loss and precision |
 |:-------|:------|:------| :------|